-I love all of the different textures in this dish.
+All of the different textures in this dish blend together perfectly.
 I also love that I used the slow cooker.
 I need to use my slow cooker more.
 The first time I made this I was shocked how easy it is to cook quinoa in the slow cooker!

 Also, go ahead and use whatever vegetables you'd like in this dish.
 Just be careful of the cooking time.
 I've used sweet potatoes, zucchini, bell peppers, carrots...you name it!

 The only exception would be a leafy green vegetable like spinach, kale, collard greens etc. I wouldn't add those until the last 20 minutes or so until they get slightly wilted, but are still brightly-colored green.
 This way no nutrients are lost in the cooking!

 On those REALLY busy nights, I just might buy a bag of pre-cut broccoli and pre-chopped sun dried tomatoes.
 Whatever makes my life easier on those nights, I am taking advantage.

 You can easily add some cooked shredded chicken or even some cooked chicken or turkey sausage to this dish.
 On busy weeknights, I just shred a rotisserie chicken and add it the already cooked quinoa.